Skip to content

 Step 1: Solar Generation

 Solar panels absorb sunlight and generate DC electricity proportional to the intensity of sunlight.
+During the day, the solar panels generate excess power, allowing you to run your appliances and charge the battery.
 On a clear day, a 5kW solar array produces maximum power around midday for about 5 hours, depending on the location.
-For example, you get more out of your solar panels in Florida than in Maine.
+For example, you get more out of your solar panels per day in Florida than in Maine.

 Step 2: Charge Controller Regulation

-The charge controller receives this electricity and manages it optimally.
+The charge controller receives solar-generated electricity and adjusts the voltage and current to match the battery’s needs.
 It monitors battery voltage and adjusts charging parameters to prevent overcharging while maximizing charge rate during peak sun hours.

 Step 3: Battery Charging & Simultaneous Consumption